 This is the tale of two waterfalls.
 High Falls (or Cullowhee Falls) is located just below the dam for Lake Glenville on the West Fork Tuckasegee River near Cashiers in Jackson County.
 It becomes the most powerful waterfall in the North Carolina mountains for several days each year when extra water is released from the dam for whitewater kayakers.
 At other times, the water flow increases after heavy rain.

 2020 Release Days

 But most of the time, the 150-ft. waterfall is a small stream cascading over the cliffs of the Tuckasegee Gorge since most of the water is diverted into Duke Energy's powerhouse.
 While the size and personality of the falls changes drastically like an alter ego, the setting is always spectacular!

-The great news is there is a new hiking trail (completed summer 2013) takes both kayakers and hikers to the base of High Falls.
+A hiking trail leads both kayakers and hikers to the base of High Falls.
 The 3/4-mile trail descends 650 ft. in elevation via many flights of stairs, many made of stone.
 So, be ready for going up and down a lot of steps.
 It's a strenuous hike back up, but much more fun than the Stairmaster at the gym.

 Watch our video of the fun!

 With the building of so many stairs out of area stone and logs, you'll see why it took 10 months to build!
 The trail was requested by American Whitewater to provide access to the six-mile river section for kayak enthusiasts.
 The hiking trail provides access every day of the year to the waterfalls.
 On most days when the water is low, you'll find plenty of rocks to climb and sit on by the towering cliffs or dip your feet in the refreshing water.